• Skip to primary navigation

 Cook Islands Travel Guide: Everything You Need to Know

-Our Cook Islands travel guide is packed with tips on which islands to visit, where to stay, what to pack, a sample Cook Islands itinerary, how to get there, the best time to visit and more!
+Our Cook Islands travel guide is packed with tips on which islands to visit, where to stay, what to pack, a sample itinerary, how to get there, the best time to visit and more!

 The Cook Islands appeal to honeymooners and travelers looking for a luxurious getaway, but that doesn’t mean you have to spend a fortune to travel here.
 Located in the South Pacific Ocean — situated between French Polynesia and American Samoa — these 15 small islands are often called the Pacific Ocean’s best kept secret.